crunnells/Selfie/readme.txt

 = Does this theme support any plugins? =

-No Filter includes support for Jetpack's Infinite Scroll as well as other features.
+No Filter includes support for Jetpack's Infinite Scroll, Content Options, and Tiled Galleries.

 == Changelog ==